rooneybb/smoothie-lambda/README.md

 # smoothie-lambda

-basic backend for getting/setting smoothiefest rsvp responses
+Backend used by smoothiefest website for getting/setting smoothiefest rsvp responses.